eProsima/Fast-DDS-spy/docs/rst/developer_manual/installation/sources/windows.rst

 eProsima dependencies
 ^^^^^^^^^^^^^^^^^^^^^

-If it already exists in the system an installation of *Fast DDS* and *DDS Pipe* libraries, just source this libraries when building the |eddsrecord| application by using the command:
+If it already exists in the system an installation of *Fast DDS* and *DDS Pipe* libraries, just source this libraries when building the |espy| application by using the command:

 .. code-block:: bash